michael-nagel/pfd/README.md

 #### Details

-The code was last executed on a machine with the following features
+The code was last executed on a machine with the following features:

-- Linux distribution: Debian GNU/Linux 12 (bookworm)
+- Linux distribution: WSL2 (Ubuntu)

 - Architecture: x86/64

-- CPU: Intel Broadwell 24 vCPU 12 cores
+- CPU: Intel Broadwell 32 vCPU 16 cores

-- RAM: 32 GB
+- RAM: 64 GB